Tour Ideas, Part II: A Field Trip to Philadelphia and Its Historic Center

 Students can try interactive exhibits, watch multimedia and theatrical presentations and sign the Constitution alongside statues of the Founding Fathers.

 The Center’s Facebook page gives you an idea of the sort of debate it hopes to foster among visitors.
 Posts include questions such as and “Should our judges be elected?”
-“What did you think of CitizenFour?” and “Would you see a musical about Alexander Hamilton?”
+“Should President Trump be forced to turn over his financial records?” and “Would you see a musical about Alexander Hamilton?”
 (Okay, the last one is a little offbeat.)

 The Assembly Room here is a must-visit — the Declaration of Independence and Constitution were signed here.